· Updated

 Despite this, most personal weather station owners have no real backup strategy.
 Their entire history lives on a single SD card in a Raspberry Pi or in the limited retention window of the WeatherLink free plan.
 This post explains the risks and how to fix them.

 - WeatherLink free plan.
 Your current conditions are visible, but historical data is limited.
-Older observations roll off over time.
+Older observations roll off over time, and the free tier does not expose historic data through the API.
 If you rely solely on WeatherLink Basic, you do not have a long-term archive at all.

 - WeatherLink Pro or Pro+.
 Your data is stored on Davis's servers, which is more reliable than a home setup.
 But you are paying extra for it, and it is tied to the WeatherLink ecosystem and its fixed interface.